plumenetwork/contracts/p/README.md

-## P Smart Contracts
+## Plume Smart Contracts

-$P is the governance token of Plume.
+$PLUME is the governance token of Plume.

 ### Setup